clockworks-data/coding-assignments/kafka/README.md

 - Gas
 - Water
 - Electric
-- Unknown

 The images are given as a list of URLs.
 To categorize these images the Clockworks Meter Reading API is to be used (see [Clockworks Meter Reading API](clockworks-meter-reading-api) for instructions).

-The aggregated statistics (total number of gas, water, electric, or unknown meters detected) should be reported in a web-based interface.
+The aggregated statistics (total number of gas, water, or electric meters detected) should be reported in a web-based interface.

 We have provided a starting point with some of the functionality already implemented using Docker containers.
 These containers can be deployed locally using docker-compose (see [Getting Started](getting-started])).